jonpsilvestri/cmm-compiler/README.md

 A description of the C-- Language can be found [here](CMM-LANGUAGE-SPEC.md)

-## PLANNED, BUT UNSUPORTED FEATURES
+## PLANNED, BUT UNSUPPORTED FEATURES

 - arithmetic operations (+,-,/,*)
 - while loops